Working magic – every day!

-Patty and Joe have always kept their technology for longer than anyone would imagine.
-They took care of the machines to make sure they could always view their memories, but even then, technology can only last so long.
-Their VCR was finally on the fritz, and they thought it was time to get their VHS into a newer format.
-One of Joe’s buddies told him about Keepsake, so he and Patty headed our way.
-They were hesitant, not wanting their memories to be lost or messed up, but when they got here, they were reassured that everything was done in our building and that they would get their original tapes back in the condition they came in.
-We were able to get all their tapes onto a flash drive, and with some assistance from their son, they are now able to sit down in front of their computer or smart TV and watch their memories again.
+Patty and Joe held onto their technology for much longer than expected.
+They took good care of their devices to ensure they could always view their memories.
+However, technology can only last so long.
+Their VCR started to fail, and they decided it was time to update their VHS tapes to a newer format.
+Joe’s friend recommended Keepsake, so they went there with some hesitation.
+They didn’t want their memories to be lost or damaged.
+But, when they arrived, they were reassured that everything was done in-house, and they would get their original tapes back in their original condition.
+We were able to transfer all their tapes onto a flash drive.
+With the help of their son, they can now watch their memories on their computer or smart TV.

 Forgotten 35mm slides get new life!

 Eugene, a Vietnam War veteran, returned home with a collection of slides he refused to look at because of the memories they brought back.
 Years later, his wife, Betty, found the slides and convinced him to have them scanned and preserved for their grandchildren.
 Eugene agreed to have it done, but only under the condition that they went to a reputable place and that he didn’t have to look at them.
 They brought the slides to us, explained the story, and left the box.
 Betty returned to pick them up and thanked us for helping to preserve Eugene’s history.